-- o Financial Markets and Institutions-the financial marketplace and the relationships of banking, insurance, estate planning, and so forth. - o Investments-evaluating financial assets, such as stocks and bonds, and determining which investments to include in a portfolio of financial assets. - Financial Services-service organizations and mechanisms related to the management of money. - Managerial Finance-often called corporate finance, includes decisions regarding types of real investments (i.e., plant and equipment) that should be made and how such investments should be financed (i.e., stocks or bonds), whether dividends should be paid, and so forth. - The Importance of Finance in Nonfinance Areas-regardless of the area of business you study, an understanding of finance is crucial; decisions about money are commonplace in every area of business; thus financial decisions are required to make decisions about personnel, marketing campaigns, production, and so forth.
+- o Financial Markets and Institutions-the financial marketplace and the relationships of banking, insurance, estate planning, and so forth. - o Investments-evaluating financial assets, such as stocks and bonds, and determining which investments to include in a portfolio of financial assets. - o Financial Services-service organizations and mechanisms related to the management of money. - o Managerial Finance-often called corporate finance, includes decisions regarding types of real investments (i.e., plant and equipment) that should be made and how such investments should be financed (i.e., stocks or bonds), whether dividends should be paid, and so forth. - The Importance of Finance in Nonfinance Areas-regardless of the area of business you study, an understanding of finance is crucial; decisions about money are commonplace in every area of business, thus financial decisions are required.

-• Alternative Forms of Business Organization
+Alternative Forms of Business Organization

-- $\circ$ Proprietorship-single owner who is personally responsible for all liabilities of the firm; proprietorships represent about 70 75 percent of all businesses. - Advantages: - easy and relatively inexpensive to form - affected by few regulations - business is taxed as an individual rather than as a corporation - Disadvantages - owner has unlimited personal liability for debts of the firm - firm's life is limited to the time the proprietor owns the business - ownership transfer is similar to selling a house, which can be difficult - firm's credit and its ability to raise funds is dependent on the financial strength of the owner - o Partnership-two or more owners who are personally responsible for all liabilities of the firm; advantages and disadvantages of a partnership are the same as for a proprietorship; a partnership has the ability to raise more funds than a proprietorship because there are more owners with more friends and relatives; partnerships represent about 9 12 percent of all businesses.
+- o Proprietorship-single owner who is personally responsible for all liabilities of the firm; proprietorships represent about 70-75 percent of all businesses. - Advantages: - easy and relatively inexpensive to form - affected by few regulations - business is taxed as an individual rather than a corporation - Disadvantages - owner has unlimited personal liability for debts of the firm - firm's life is limited - ownership transfer is similar to selling a house, which can be difficult - firm's credit and its ability to raise funds is dependent on the financial strength of the owner - o Partnership-two or more owners who are personally responsible for all liabilities of the firm; advantages and disadvantages of a partnership are the same as for a proprietorship; partnerships represent about 8-10 percent of all businesses. - o Corporation-a legal entity in which owners have limited responsibility for the liabilities of the firm; corporations represent about 20 percent of all businesses, but generate nearly 85 percent of all sales.

-- o Corporation-a legal entity in which owners have limited responsibility for the liabilities of the firm; corporations represent about 15 20 percent of all businesses, but generate greater than 80 percent of all sales. - Advantages: - ♦ unlimited life - ♦ transfer of ownership is relatively simple-stock, which represents ownership, can be easily (and quickly) sold - ♦ limited liability of owners-generally limited to an investor's initial investment in the stock of the firm - Disadvantages: - earnings are can be taxed twice, once at the corporate level and once when (if) distributed to stockholders as dividends - establishing a corporation is more complex than for a proprietorship or a partnership - ♦ Corporate charter-information about the corporation, including its name, type of business, amount of stock, and so forth. - ♦ Bylaws-how the corporation will be governed o Hybrid Business Forms
+- Advantages: - ♦ unlimited life - ♦ transfer of ownership is relatively simple-stock represents ownership - ♦ limited liability of owners-generally limited to an investor's initial investment in the stock of the firm - Disadvantages: - earnings are can be taxed twice, once at the corporate level and once when (if) distributed to stockholders as dividends - establishing a corporation is more complex than for a proprietorship or a partnership - ♦ Corporate charter-information about the corporation, including its name, type of business, amount of stock, and so forth. - ♦ Bylaws-how the corporation will be governed o Hybrid Business Forms

-- Limited liability partnership (LLP)-a partnership where at least one partner is fully liable-the general partner-for the firm's debts, but the liability of the other partners generally is limited to the amount they invest in the business. - Limited liability corporation (LLC)-a business that offers limited liability to its owners like a regular corporation, but its income is taxed like a partnership; the structure of an LLC is very flexible with regard to ownership, governance, and so forth; unlike an S corporation, an LLC can have more than 100 stockholders and still be taxed like a partnership.
+- Limited liability partnership (LLP)-a partnership where at least one partner is fully liable-the general partner-for the firms debts, but the liability of the other partners' generally is limited to the amount they invest in the business. - Limited liability corporation (LLC)-a business that offers limited liability to its owners like a regular corporation, but its income is taxed like a partnership; the structure of an LLC is very flexible with regard to ownership, governance, and so forth; unlike an S corporation, an LLC can have more than 100 stockholders and still be taxed like a partnership.
 In some states, only certain types of businesses can be formed as LLCs. - S Corporation-a corporation that has fewer than 100 stockholders can elect to be taxed as a partnership such that the income "passes through" to the stockholders and is not taxed at the corporate level.